vgiles/excel-wrangler-df/instructions.md

 Right click on the RP4 folder, and click 'services', then 'open terminal at folder'.
 This will open the command line.

-Type `python3 excel-wrangle-recursive.xlsx` and press enter, then watch the magic.
+Type `python3 excel-wrangle-recursive.py` and press enter, then watch the magic.